Happy Self-Love Sunday!!

 Now back to present day:

 Around 12:45am on May 4, 2019, after a long day of errand running and flight catching, I was finally excited to relax on a bus as I headed to my hotel in San Francisco.
 I loaded my bag onto the bus and quickly found my seat.
 After catching up on two of my favorite blogs, I’m suddenly brought back to reality when I hear my choir manager trying to get the attention of the speeding bus driver.
-Before I can even process what’s happening, I watch in terror as our bus slams into a vehicle that had already been a car accident and was waiting for relief.
-The bus fills with screams and cries and then bam, another vehicle slams into the bus back of the bus.
-As soon as we come to a realization about what just happened we quickly made our exit, many of us leaving our glasses that flew off our faces during the impact, our bags, wallets and laptops.
+Before I can even process what’s happening, I watch in terror as our bus slams into a vehicle that had already been in a car accident and was waiting for relief.
+The bus fills with screams and cries and then bam, another vehicle slams into the back of the bus.
+As soon as we realized what had just happened we quickly made our exit, many of us leaving our glasses that flew off our faces during the impact, our bags, wallets and laptops.
+All of us leaving our suitcases.
 We walked across four lanes of traffic to watch in absolute horror as the bus went up into flames.
 We heard the bus making popping noises as parts of it blew up, taking our clothes, money, shoes and makeup with it.
 It all went up in flames.
 But I’m living to tell the story.

 The 20 people on that bus walked away.
 The 20 people on that bus didn’t have clothes to change into or bath gel to shower with in the morning but we have our lives.
 The collisions didn’t end the same for everyone.
 The driver of the vehicle who hit us from behind didn’t have the opportunity to walk away or call their parents crying.